Edragon/edragon.github.io/Chip-dat/raspberry-pi-dat/RP2350-dat/RP2350-dat.md

 RP2350 is manufactured using a modern 40nm process node, featuring high performance, low dynamic power consumption, and low leakage.
 It also offers multiple low-power modes to support long-term operation on battery power.

-Main features include:

-- **Dual Cortex-M33 or Hazard3 processors, up to 150MHz**
-- 520KB multi-bank high-performance SRAM
-- Supports up to 16MB external flash via dedicated QSPI bus
-- DMA controller
-- Fully connected AHB crossbar switch
-- On-chip programmable LDO for core voltage generation
-- 2 on-chip PLLs for generating USB and core clocks
-- 30 GPIO pins, 4 of which can be used as analog inputs
-- 2 UARTs
-- 2 SPI controllers
-- 2 I2C controllers
-- 24 PWM channels
-- USB 1.1 controller and PHY, supporting host and device modes
-- 3 Programmable IO (PIO) blocks, with a total of 12 state machines

 Security: